cloudposse/atmos/website/docs/core-concepts/vendoring/vendoring.md

 Atmos natively supports the concept of "vendoring", which is making copies of the 3rd party components, stacks, and other artifacts in your own repo.

-The vendoring configuration is defined in the `vendor.yaml` manifest.
+The vendoring configuration is defined in the `vendor.yaml` manifest (vendor config file).

-Atmos looks for the `vendor.yaml` file in two different places, and uses the first one found:
+Atmos searches for the vendoring manifest in the following locations, and uses the first one found:

 - In the directory from which the `atmos vendor pull` command is executed, usually in the root of the infrastructure repo